 External enhancement is the main goal with cosmetic nose jobs.
 But with functional surgery, the goal is to eliminate airway obstructions by modifying the nasal framework.
 Some functional adjustments can result in aesthetic improvements, but the overall objective is to improve the patient’s health and quality of life.

-Mild to severe breathing problems caused by congenital or accidental nasal abnormalities can have a significant impact on a patient’s life.
-Such issues can produce chronic side effects such as nasal congestion, dry mouth, sinus infections, nosebleeds, sleep disorders, headaches caused by sinus pressure, and even a reduced sense of smell.
+Mild to severe breathing problems caused by congenital or accidental nasal abnormalities can have a significant impact on a patient’s health.
+Such issues can produce chronic side effects such as nasal congestion, dry mouth, nosebleeds, sleep apnea, facial pressure, and even a reduced sense of smell.

 Functional rhinoplasty offers a long-lasting solution to a wide variety of nasal problems, which may be one or more of the following:

 Rhinoplasty operates under the “form follows function” principle, which states that the shape of any structure should be dictated by its intended function.
 Therefore, functional improvement often comes with positive external changes, as a straight and proportional nose is usually synonymous with normal nasal functionality.

 Dr. Jacob Sedgh is a highly accomplished, double-board certified doctor known for his exemplary work in cosmetic and reconstructive rhinoplasty.
 As a proponent of combining beauty with functionality, he delivers individualized treatments that yield natural-looking results with optimum structural and aesthetic improvements.

 Under his care, patients can expect the following benefits: